Front Drawer Release (FDR)

 • When the Handle is pulled outward, it causes the Pins to rotate downward and simultaneously depress the Yellow Triggers which unlocks the slides.
 The drawer opens in a continuous motion.

-• To close the drawer from the locked-out position, pulling out on the handle depresses the triggers which unlocks the slides and allows the user to push the drawer closed to lock it in.
+• To close the drawer from the locked-out position, pulling out on the handle depresses the triggers which unlock the slides and allows the user to push the drawer closed to lock it in.

 Applications and Uses: